The Russian Mennonite Story: The Heritage Cruise Lectures

 I also wish that Toews would have driven deeper into emotion.
 At most times, it feels as though the narrative is held at arms length.
 It is difficult to become attached to the story as it is written in a very “matter of fact” and broad manner.
 I would have loved to hear some excerpts of specific family accounts or journals to get a better sense of the heart of the people throughout various times and circumstances.

 For me, the biggest take away this book is that those of Mennonite heritage should not allow the ghosts of their ancestors pasts to stop them from engaging in the world around them today.
-Once a people of great prestige and innovation in Russia, only to suffer under the oppressive hand of the Soviets, I think they should focus be on what is good and influential that can come when we as Christians strive to make a difference in the world around us.
+Once a people of great prestige and innovation in Russia, only to suffer under the oppressive hand of the Soviets, they should focus on the good that can come from our influence when we as Christians strive to make a difference in the world around us.

 Yes there will be times of persecution, but we should not fear to step into places of prominence in politics and government.
 It reminds me of how God used Daniel to influence Babylon.
 We are to shape our world with the gospel by being in the world, not away from it (John 17:14-19).